FAQ

 • Who is the Belong Youth Conference for?

-The Belong Youth Conference is specifically designed for LGBTQIA+ youth and allies ages 13-18 who are latter-day saints or were raised in the church.
-Membership is not required to attend.
+The Belong Youth Conference is specifically designed for LGBTQIA+ youth and allies ages 13-18.

 • Where and when will the conference take place?